 MolochDAO has two proposal types: one where shares are minted in exchange for tribute and another to allocate funds towards proposals.
-With Dandelion, there are many types of proposals possible depending on what permissions the org has been granted and what apps are installed.
-With an app like Aragon Agent installed, a Dandelion org can have proposals to interact with arbitrary external contracts.

 Allows an organization to require users to lock a configurable amount of tokens for a configurable amount of time in order to forward an intent.

-In a Dandelion organization, to avoid tightly coupling the lock app to the voting app we have diverged a bit from MolochDAO's deposit mechanism.
-With the lock app the amount of time funds must be locked when submitting a proposal is dependent on the number of actions that particular address has submitted within a given time, not on the current number of pending proposals.
+In a Dandelion organization, to avoid coupling the lock app to the voting app we have diverged a bit from MolochDAO's deposit mechanism.
+With the lock app the amount of time funds must be locked when submitting a proposal is dependent on the number of actions that particular address has submitted within a given time; not on the current number of pending proposals.
 So the more proposals an individual member submits, the more opportunity cost they face.
 We think this will work well despite the lock mechanism itself not being sybil resistant, because proposal submission is restricted to existing members and membership is permissioned.

 It's worth noting that the lock app could be designed to more closely resemble MolochDAO's deposit mechanism.
 To do this we would need to initialize it with a voting app address and have the lock time be based on the number of pending proposals in the queue at the time the proposal is submitted.
-However, we felt that the lock app would be more broadly useful if its anti-spam mechanism was not dependent on a specific voting app implementation and so we opted against this path.
+We felt that the lock app would be more broadly useful if its anti-spam mechanism was not dependent on a specific voting app implementation so we opted against this path.
 If there is demand for this specific implementation, we would consider creating a variation on our lock app to support this behavior.

 Allows an organization to require a configurable delay before an action may be executed.